Stepper Motors &

 Mounted Z-axis stepper motor.

-These 305oz-in steppers are quite powerful given the scale of the Taig machine.
+305oz-in motors are quite powerful given the scale of the Taig

 good split-nut clamping pressures &

-fast transition speeds especially when considering the relatively short
+fast transition speeds when considering the relatively short

 difference in the amount of backlash between